jak0bee/RummikubProject/README.md

 # Rummikub Project
-This is a java and python application developed by the team of student at Maastricht University
+This is a java and python application developed by the team of student at Maastricht University.
+We created a Rummikub game with graphics made with JavaFX.
+The game can be played with other people from 2 to 4 player on a single device, or single player against a bot.
+We created multiple agents to play against, including an information set MCTS bot with a neural network for predicting oponents tiles.
+The MCTS algorithm was implemented in java and the neural network was implemented in Python with PyTorch.

 Done by group 7 DACS Maastricht 2023/2024: <br />
 -Jakub Suszwedyk - Team Leader <br />